kleros/kleros-docs/products/governor.md

 ---

 # Governor
-Kleros Governor is a smart contract that allows for DAO governance decisions to be effected without compromising security.
-By choosing Kleros Governor as the governor for your DAO, batches of transactions representing governance decisions can be submitted as lists to Kleros Governor.
+Kleros Governor is a smart contract that allows for the effecting of DAO governance decisions to be decentralized without compromising security.
+By designating Kleros Governor as the governor contract for your DAO, batches of transactions representing governance decisions can be submitted as lists to Kleros Governor.
 In case of disputes about the validity of the submitted transactions, Kleros's jury network will step in to arbitrate the dispute.

 ## How does it work?
-The first step to using Kleros Governor is to assign it as the governor contract for your DAO.
+The first step to using Kleros Governor is to point to it as the governor contract for your DAO.
 Each Governor session enforces governance decisions that were passed prior to the start of the current session, which can be organised on a platform like [Snapshot](https://snapshot.org/).

 Once a decision has been reached, a (technically inclined) user then needs to translate the decision into a list of transactions and submit them for execution by the governor contract.
 If there is only one list submitted in the challenge period, it will be accepted and the deposit is returned to the submitter.